 With a helping hand from the Concierge, your personal butler can also perform some impressive feats such as finding tickets for a sold-out show.

-These personal butlers must be trying to outdo their brethren in London, as they can also orchestrate a private concert in your suite to the melodious sound of a piano, and even organizing a tête à tête midnight supper in the deserted Grand Palais.
+These personal butlers must be trying to outdo their brethren in London, as they can also orchestrate a private concert in your suite to the melodious sound of a piano, and even organize a tête à tête midnight supper in the deserted Grand Palais.
 Now that’s a butler with connections!

 Slightly set back from one of the world’s most beautiful avenues, La Reserve luxury hotel in Paris overlooks the Grand Palais, the Eiffel Tower, the Pantheon, and the Concorde obelisk.